EOP general FAQ

 Q. Does EOP have a communication portal where I can find out about known issues and expected resolutions?
 What about new features?

-A. The Office 365 admin center will have some of this information.
-If you are impacted by a Service Level Event then you should see a communication alert (typically accompanied by a bell icon) after signing in to the Office 365 admin center.
+A. The Microsoft 365 admin center will have some of this information.
+If you are impacted by a Service Level Event then you should see a communication alert (typically accompanied by a bell icon) after signing in to the Microsoft 365 admin center.
 We recommend that you read and act on any items as appropriate.

 Regarding new EOP features, the Office 365 for business roadmap is a good resource for finding out information about upcoming new features.
 We'll also be posting blog articles about new features to the Office Blogs website.